ConvSSMRebuttal/ConvSSM_Rebuttal/README.md

 ## Important note

-To main the double blind reviewing format, please refrain from interacting with this repository, such as using "Star", "Watch" or "Fork" etc. with a non-anonymized GitHub account.
+To maintain the double blind reviewing format, please refrain from interacting with this repository, such as using "Star", "Watch" or "Fork" etc. with a non-anonymized GitHub account.